Mixed Policy Gradient: off-policy reinforcement learning driven jointly by data and model: Introduction

 Data-driven PG methods only require data to learn a control policy.
 The PG theorem was first proposed by Sutton \emph{et al.} (2000), who showed that the action-value (i.e., Q-value) function could be used to calculate the PG of stochastic policies \cite{sutton2000policy}.
 The deterministic version of the PG (DPG) theorem was discovered by Silver \emph{et al.} (2014).
 DPG also needs a Q-value to compute its gradient with respect to the action.
 In data-driven PG, imprecise value function may lead to poor PG, thereby negatively affecting policy performance.
-Therefore, in recent years, several tricks have been proposed to improve the estimation accuracy of value functions.
+Therefore, several tricks have been proposed to improve the estimation accuracy of value functions.
 Inspired by Deep Q Networks \cite{mnih2015human}, Lillicrap \emph{et al.} (2015) used a stochastic policy to explore in the environment to learn a more accurate Q-value function \cite{lillicrap2015continuous}.
 Besides, they introduced a target Q-value function to stabilize the learning process.
-Schulman \emph{et al.} (2016) estimated the value function in the PG using an exponentially-weighted estimator that is analogous to TD($\lambda$), substantially reducing the bias introduced by the learned value function \cite{schulman2015high}.
+Schulman \emph{et al.} (2016) estimated the value function in the PG using an exponentially-weighted estimator, substantially reducing the bias introduced by the learned value function \cite{schulman2015high}.
 Combining with techniques that guarantee monotonic improvement (such as TRPO and PPO\cite{schulman2015trust, schulman2017proximal}), they yielded strong empirical results on highly challenging 3D locomotion tasks.
 Fujimoto \emph{et al.} (2018) took the minimum value between a pair of Q-value functions to avoid overestimation \cite{fujimoto2018addressing}.
-Duan \emph{et al.} proposed to learn a continuous return distribution to address value estimation errors, and achieved state-of-the-art performance on the suite of MuJoCo continuous control tasks \cite{duan2020distributional}.
-However, learning an accurate value function in each update step is not practical, which leads to sample inefficiency.
-To tackle this, several studies learn a model from empirical data as a simulator to enhance sample efficiency.
-Their main focus is to deal with the bias in the model-generated data to achieve the same asymptotic performance as the above methods.
-Feinberg \emph{et al.} (2018) presented model-based value expansion (MVE), which learns the value function using model predictions with fixed horizon \cite{feinberg2018model}.
-Buckman \emph{et al.} (2018) further proposed an extension to MVE called stochastic ensemble value expansion (STEVE), which interpolates between multiple different horizon lengths, favoring those with lower uncertainty estimates \cite{buckman2018sample}.
-Similarly, Janner \emph{et al.} (2019) used short model-generated rollouts branched from real data for both value and policy learning, matching the asymptotic performance of the best model-free methods \cite{janner2019trust}.
-These methods significantly improve the sample efficiency, but have no benefit on convergence speed cause there is no essential change in the way they update value functions and policies.
+Duan \emph{et al.} proposed to learn a continuous return distribution to address value estimation errors, achieving state-of-the-art performance on the suite of MuJoCo continuous control tasks \cite{duan2021distributional}.